Skip to content

 We will scan your plugins, your hosting tier, and your CVE exposure -- and show you what you are actually paying.
 Numbers update as you adjust the form below.

 We will read your sitemap, detect plugins, and pre-fill the form below in about 8 seconds.
-No data leaves your browser except the URL.
+The scan sends your URL to our server; we log the domain and anonymised inputs (IP stored hashed) to improve the estimate data.

 Adjust the assumptions